objektwerks/scala3/README.md

 >We knew you well, Scala.
 Fair well, my favorite language of languages.

->For you served me well for thse mamy years!
+>For you served me well these mamy years!